In this Article:

-What is thought to be taking place when dry skin occurs is that the intracellular matrix (the substances between skin cells that keep them intact, smooth, and healthy) has become depleted or damaged, bringing about a rough, uneven, and flaky texture that allows water to be lost.
+When dry skin occurs, the intracellular matrix (the substances between skin cells that keep them intact, smooth, and healthy) has become depleted or damaged, bringing about a rough, uneven, and flaky texture that allows water to be lost.
 But adding water won't keep that moisture in skin unless the outer barrier is maintained or repaired.
 To prevent dry skin, the primary goal is to avoid and reduce anything that damages the outer barrier, including sun damage, products that contain irritating ingredients, alcohol, drying cleansers, and smoking.
 All of the research about dry skin is related to the ingredients and treatments that reinforce the substances in skin that keep it functioning normally.
+[11,12]

 As for drinking lots of water each day, if all it took to get rid of dry skin was to drink more water, then no one would have dry skin and moisturizers would stop being sold.
-Keeping your liquid intake up is fine, but if you take in more water than your body needs, all you will be doing is running to the bathroom all day and night.
+Keeping your liquid intake up is fine, but if you take in more water than your body needs, all you will be doing is going to the bathroom more often!
 The causes of and treatments for dry skin are far more complicated than water consumption.